mlcommons/mlcube_examples/medperf/model/README.md

 At the time of writing, model MLCubes have the only purpose of obtaining predictions on data.
 This means that we expect all models inside MedPerf to already be trained.

 ## How to run:
-This is a working template, which means it should work out-of-the-box.
+This template was built so it can work out-of-the-box.
 Follow the next steps:

 1. Clone the repository
 2. cd to the repository